All Episodes

 You got like eight different people running.

-Uh they're not going to get unified until we get one person running.
+They're not going to get unified until we get one person running.

-So it's a this is I just that's what I don't get.
+This is what I don't get.

 You don't think they've got the onions?

-Yep, they don't, they don't you don't think that you don't think they're speaking out strongly enough?
+You don't think that you don't think they're speaking out strongly enough?

-He came out last week and he went through this whole big 42-page things about the the corruption in Congress.
+He came out last week and he went through this whole big 42-page things about the corruption in Congress.

-The next day he swallowed it, he took it back.
+The next day he swallowed it.

 That's not having onions.

-You gotta stick I I I I I you know, it's it's Twilight Zone time here.
+You know, it's Twilight Zone time here.

-Never in the course of my well-connected adult political life have I been witness to some of the most disparaging, mean spirited, slanderous, libelous garbage uttered about a president.
+Never in the course of my well-connected adult political life have I been witness to some of the most disparaging, mean, spirited, slanderous, libelous garbage uttered about a president.

-Uh maybe Nixon and Reagan would come close, but I haven't seen anything like what's been done to Bush for five years.
+Maybe Nixon and Reagan would come close, but I haven't seen anything like what's been done to Bush for five years.

 Bush equals Hitler.